 If your dog lights up at the sight of a tennis ball, they’re not alone.
-In fact most dogs can’t resist the rewardingly springy texture and unpredictable bounce of their favourite florescent spherical object.
+In fact, most dogs can’t resist the rewardingly springy texture and unpredictable bounce of their favorite florescent spherical object.

 But can a passion for tennis balls tip over into something darker — something unhealthy?

 Are tennis balls bad for your dog’s health?